Fundator/ait-2017/README.md

-# FAIGHT - Fundator Artificial IntelliGence Heritage Tournament
+# FAIGHT - Fundator's Artificial IntelliGence Heritage Tournament

 This repository contains all the information you need in order to participate in the Fundator Artifical IntelliGence Heritage Tournament (hereby known as FAIGHT).